 This stool represents the work and courage of Irene Gut Opdyke and the faith of the Jews.
-Constructing a stool for it stands tall above everything like she did for the Jews.
+Constructing a stool for it stands tall above everything as she did for the Jews.
 The back of the stool was designed as a washboard along with the seat being a washing pail to represent her.
 The base of the stool is a Jewish star to represent the foundation of the Jewish faith and hope.
-All together I created the piece to be looked at from the base up.
-As your eyes transition from the bottom the dirty Star, their hope fading, but through Irene Gut Opdyke a transformation happens.
-She cleansed them with her washing and helped the faith and hope grow, as is represented the the Star of David shining bright above everything else.
+Altogether, I created the piece to be looked at from the base up.
+As your eyes transition from the bottom of the dirty Star, their hope fading, but through Irene Gut Opdyke, a transformation happens.
+She cleansed them with her washing and helped the faith and hope grow, as is represented the Star of David shining bright above everything else.

 Junior Visual Arts

 Northview Middle School

 Irena Sendler was a Polish nurse and social worker during World War II who saved over two thousand children.
 She placed each child’s name in a jar as she helped them, symbolized here by the rolled-up papers and pictures of the children.
 The dried flowers symbolize and show respect for each life touched.
 My art project reflects this courageous woman.
 I have placed a picture of Irena in the middle of the jar as she is the main figure and the hero.
 There is a light shining on her because she was the light for so many during this dark period in our history.

 I chose to do a computer graphic illustration depicting Irene Sendler.
 This woman repeatedly put her life in danger to save Jewish children.

 3rd Place Junior Visual Arts